Qaryat al-Faw: Religion

 Kahl was the main deity worshiped by the Arab tribes of Kindah and Madh'hij.

+Hellenization

+Recent archaeological work at Qaryat al-Faw shows that the site was strongly integrated into the Hellenistic period and late antique cultural world, though its Hellenization was selective and mediated primarily through Egypt rather than directly from the Roman Near East.
+A temple of the sun god Shams has been found, containing a mrzḥ, a ritual banqueting institution that had absorbed Hellenistic forms such as the symposium by the Roman period.
+The mrzḥ at Qaryat al-Faq is also the easternmost epigraphically attested mrzḥ, demonstrating that Hellenized cult practices extended deep into central Arabia.

+The frescoes decorating the mrzḥ clearly reflect a process of Hellenization.
+Their iconography (including reclining banqueters, vine scrolls, erotes, amphorae, chariots, and Roman dress) belongs to a shared Mediterranean visual repertoire.
+Stylistic analysis finds close parallels with Egyptian Fayum mummy portraits, including hierarchical scaling of figures, vegetal wreaths rendered as dotted halos, pink rose garlands associated with funerary rites, and symbolic fruits linked to regeneration and the afterlife.
+These motifs align with the function of the mrzḥ as a funerary banqueting space and reflect a Hellenized funerary ideology expressed through Egyptian visual language.

 Mural paintings

 Qaryat al-Faw reveals a long-established tradition of mural painting, evidenced by numerous fresco fragments uncovered at the site.
 These paintings range from highly elaborate compositions, reminiscent of the Roman tradition of wall painting that spread across the ancient world, to simpler, more schematic designs characterised by basic line work and geometric motifs.
 The artistic approach demonstrates a clear tendency towards naturalism and perspective, particularly in the more refined examples, while others maintain a more stylised and symbolic aesthetic.
 The colour palette remained relatively restrained, with dominant hues of white, ochre, red, and black, and in a few cases, the rare incorporation of blue.

 Perhaps the most famous fresco from Qaryat al-Faw is the one identified by an inscription reading ‘zky,’ (“pious, blessed”), probably a benediction more than a name.
 According to Juan de Lara, these are likely dated to the first century CE, and the iconography reveals that the artist may have been trained in the painting workshops of the Roman empire, specifically Egypt.
 This fragment belongs to a larger decorative scheme that once adorned a single room within the Temple of Shams, suggesting that the interior of the sanctuary was extensively painted.
 The frescoes depict a variety of subjects, including human figures, camel drivers, and mythological motifs, all framed within cartouches intertwined with vines and grape clusters.
 The stylistic characteristics of these paintings closely resemble those found in Roman mural art, particularly in sites such as El Djem in Tunisia, which date to the first/second century CE.